HadrienWild/MultiPong/README.md

 MultiPong
 =========

-A competitive Pong-like game on steroid for Android/IOS.
+A competitive Pong-like game on steroids for Android/IOS.